 - Explore the faith centres available to you

 - Start following both Beds SU’s and the University’s social media accounts:

 As you start to explore our social media accounts you might come across other pages that are not officially linked to us.
 If you are looking for the latest information on what’s going on at both the University and the SU please refer to the above accounts.
 All official university events tickets and membership will only ever be sold to students via www.bedssu.co.uk or www.beds.ac.uk websites.

 If you are moving into student accommodation settle into your space, make your room a home from home, enjoy getting to know your flatmates and get to know your local area.

 If you are balancing study with family life or commuting to campus, make use of the Facebook Student Community group or join one the many virtual sessions we will be running throughout September.
-Some of the events we’re planning are ‘Breakfast with the Execs‘ and ‘Introductions to Societies‘.
-These events will go some way to helping you meet others.
+There will also be a host of daytime and on-demand activities to allow you to meet new friends and participate at times that work with your other commitments.

 Look after your wellbeing